 Welcome to the University of Massachusetts School Counseling Program.
 We prepare our graduates to become school counselors who are skilled at implementing programs and interventions that support PreK-12 student growth and development, social and emotional skills, self-awareness, and well-being.
 We have a fundamental commitment to social justice and to creating school counseling programs that serve every student in the building.
 We believe that data-driven practices, the use of evidence-based interventions, and the evaluations of our outcomes are all key components of ethical and effective practice.
-We also believe that school college and career readiness for all students PreK-12 is a core component of school counseling practice.
-We follow the MA state licensure standards for school counseling and adjustment counseling, and the standards prescribed by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+We also believe that college and career readiness for all students PreK-12 is a core component of school counseling practice.
+We follow the MA state licensure standards for school counseling and adjustment counseling.

 Students enter our program with a variety of undergraduate and prior work experiences, and we believe the diversity of our graduate students serves to create a strong learning environment.
-Our school counseling program prioritizes the 8 core standards of CACREP, which are: professional orientation and ethical practice, social and cultural diversity, human growth and development, career development, helping relationships, group work, assessment, and research/program evaluation.
+Our school counseling program prioritizes professional orientation and ethical practice, social and cultural diversity, human growth and development, career development, helping relationships, group work, assessment, and research/program evaluation.
 The capstone of the training program is a year-long school counseling internship of at least 600 hours in local schools.
 What distinguishes our program is students can complete an additional 750+-hour clinical internship in adjustment counseling to qualify for state licensure as both a school counselor and adjustment counselor.